Self-Admitted GenAI Usage in Open-Source Software: Discussion

-For \textbf{software developers}, our results suggest that the impact of GenAI adoption on the development activity in software projects might not be as clear as suggested by the GitClear report.
-Considering that we did notice an increasing code churn in several projects, it is nevertheless important for project maintainers to monitor their development activity and the quality of contributions.
-Going forward, we might extend our implementation to calculate code churn into a tool that GitHub project maintainers can easily integrate into their repositories.
+For \textbf{software developers}, we further suggest \textbf{monitoring the impact of GenAI} on the software projects they maintain or contribute to.
+Our results suggest that the impact of GenAI adoption on the development activity in software projects might not be as clear as suggested by the GitClear report.
+Considering that we did notice an increasing code churn in several projects, it is nevertheless important for project maintainers to \textbf{monitor the development activity} and the quality of contributions.
+Going forward, we might develop our code churn implementation into a tool that project maintainers can easily integrate into their repositories.